xpepermint/mongodb-cron/README.md

 └───────────────────────── second (0 - 59)
 ```

 A recurring job will repeat endlessly unless we limit that by setting the `expireAt` field.
 When a job expires it stops repeating.
-If we also set `deleteExpired` field to `true`, a job is automatically deleted.
+If we also set `deleteExpired` field to `true`, a job is automatically deleted from the database collection.

 ```js
 collection.insert({